 Watch the diy bucket hat video first and then follow the written step by step instructions below.

 Please enjoy and don’t forget to Like and SUBSCRIBE over on YouTube to be kept up to date with new videos as they come out.

 How much fabric do I need to make a bucket hat?

 This is a great way to use up those smaller pieces of fabric you have left over from previous projects – you will need just 14 inches (35 cm) of fabric that is just 36” wide for the outer fabric of the hat and another piece also 14 inches (35 cm) for the lining.
 If you are careful with cutting and depending on your fabric width and hat size, you can even get two hats out of this piece of fabric.

 Alternatively you can use 2 fat quarters (one main, one lining) for the smaller size hat.

 Many years ago patterns would dictate that you lay out the fabric, pin all the pattern pieces in places and then cut.
 This resulted in some wastage.
 Nowadays for home sewing projects you cut and move the fabric as needed to make the most of what you have.

 STEP 1: Printing the bucket hat pattern

 Open up our PDF bucket hat pattern and print on A4 size paper after you have selected the ‘No scaling’ or print at 100% option.
+DO NOT PRINT directly from the browser.
+Download the pattern on your computer and open it up with Adobe Reader or similar PDF reader program and print from there.
 This will ensure you have the right size pattern pieces.